-- (2) Mr. Foster resigned from the board of directors and all committees on which he served effective February 25, 2013.
-Because Mr. Foster was, and continues to be, an employee of our Sub-Adviser, he received no additional compensation for serving as a director of the Company. - (3) Mr. Wedemeyer resigned from the board of directors and all committees on which he served effective January 15, 2013.
+- (1) Mr. Hazen resigned from the board of directors effective February 27, 2014.
+Because Mr. Hazen was previously the President and Chief Executive Officer of HMS Adviser, he was considered and "interested person" of the Company.
+Accordingly, he received no additional compensation for serving as a director of the Company. - Phil D. Wedemeyer resigned from the board of directors effective January 15, 2013.

-The following table sets forth the dollar range of equity securities of the Company that were beneficially owned by each director as of April 24, 2013:
+The following table sets forth the dollar range of equity securities of the Company that were beneficially owned by each director as of April 21, 2014:

-Name and Address (1) Dollar Range of Equity Securities Beneficially Owned (2)(3)(4)
+Name and Address (1) Beneficially Owned (2)(3)(4)

 Interested Directors:

-Charles N. Hazen None
+Sherri W. Schugart None

+Curtis L. Hartman None

 Independent Directors:

+Gregory R. Geib None

 Peter Shaper None

 John O. Niemann, Jr. None